 The Bible mentions four men by the name of Levi.
 Two of them appear in the genealogy of Jesus.
 They both father a person by the name of Matthat (Luke 3:24, 29).
-A third person by the Name of Levi was Jesus’ disciple Matthew (Mark 2:14; Luke 5:27–29) the tax collector (Mark 10:3).
+A third person by this name was Jesus’ disciple Matthew (Mark 2:14; Luke 5:27–29) the tax collector (Mark 10:3).
 It was common for Hebrew men to have more than one name like Simon Peter and John Mark (Mark 3:14).

-Levi’s descendants rose to imminence when they took a firm stand for the Lord after the Israelites sinned greatly by building the altar of Baal while Moses was on Mountain with God (Exodus 32:1-6).
+Despite the curse, the tribe of Levi would later play a unique and honorable role among the Israelites.
+His descendants rose to imminence when they took a firm stand for the Lord after the Israelites sinned greatly by building the altar of Baal while Moses was on Mountain with God (Exodus 32:1-6).
 When Moses came down and saw the altar of Baal, he said, “who [is] on the LORD’S side? [let him come] unto me.
 And all the sons of Levi gathered themselves together unto him” (Exodus 32:26).
-Then, the Levites executed the Idolaters people about three thousand men.
-Thus, they purged the sin from the camp (v.
-28).
+And they executed the Idolaters people about three thousand men.
+Thus, they purged the sin from the camp (verse 28).